sjg20/u-boot-concept/doc/develop/bootflow.rst

 U-Boot tries to use the 'lazy init' approach whereever possible and distro boot is no exception.
 The algorithm is:

-   while (get next bootdevice)
+   while (get next bootdev)
       while (get next bootflow)
           try to boot it

-So U-Boot works its way through the bootdevices, trying in turn the bootflows provided by each, until it either boots or exhausts the available options.
+So U-Boot works its way through the bootdevs, trying in turn the bootflows provided by each, until it either boots or exhausts the available options.

-If you are familiar with the producer–consumer model, bootdevices are the producers and bootflows are the items produced.
+If you are familiar with the producer–consumer model, bootdevs are the producers and bootflows are the items produced.
 The consumer is the 'booter' which tries to boot each produced item.